nevoband/php-webtatic/README.md

 Role Name
 =========

-Role to install webtatic repo and PHP72
+Role to install webtatic repo and PHP72.
+Copied a bunch of pieces from https://github.com/geerlingguy/ansible-role-php to create a version that is simpler for my particular need.

 Requirements
 ------------